Introduction: Plastic Waste Management Rules

 - Then comes the local bodies.

-- Next in queue comes the gram panchayat
+- Next in the queue comes the gram panchayat

 - Manufacturers are yet another entity to which the above-mentioned rules are very much applicable.